Croats of Bosnia and Herzegovina: Kingdom of Croatia

-There, they assimilated with native Illyrians and Romans during the great migration of the Slavs.
+There, they assimilated with the native Illyrians and Romans during the great migration of the Slavs.
 The Croats adopted Christianity and began to develop their own culture, art, and political institutions, culminating in their own kingdom, which consisted of two principalities: Lower Pannonia ("Pannonian Croatia") in the north, and Dalmatian Croatia in the south.
-Red Croatia, to the south, was land of a few minor states.
+Red Croatia, to the south, was the land of a few minor states.
 One of the most important events of the Croats in Bosnia and Herzegovina in the early Middle Ages is the First Croatian Assembly held in 753 in Županjac (present-day Tomislavgrad).
 The second major event was the coronation of Tomislav, the first King of Croatia, in ca. 925, in the fields of Županjac.
 By this act, Pannonian Croatia and Dalmatian Croatia formed a united Croatian kingdom, which included Dalmatia, Bosnia and Pannonia (eastern Slavonia and eastern Bosnia), and Savia (western Slavonia).

+According to The New Cambridge Medieval History, "at the beginning of the eleventh century, the Croats lived in two more or less clearly defined regions" of the "Croatian lands" which "were now divided into three districts" including Slavonia/Pannonian Croatia (between rivers Sava and Drava) on one side and Croatia/Dalmatian littoral (between Gulf of Kvarner and rivers Vrbas and Neretva) and Bosnia (around river Bosna) on other side.